The Legend of the Cashew

 Being out of the fruit, the seed happily watched all the dancing, singing and laughing of all the animals and plants that night of the banquet.

 The sound of the cricket and the loud croaking of the frog matches the singing of the tree sparrow.
-The seed watched as the elephant happily shook its huge body in dancing.
+The seed watched as the elephant happily shake its huge body in dancing.
 And of course the tallest grass was there too, the bamboo swayed back and forth with the turtle getting in and out of its shell as a way of dancing.

 It was already midnight when the forest fairy waved its resplendent wand again.
 This was a sign it was time to end the event, all has to rest and so the fireflies turned off their lights.